Hypermobility and Sleep

 A hypermobile woman sleeping on her front

 Favoured by 17% of those with EDS and hypermobility in our little experiment, sleeping on your stomach isn’t very popular amongst those with connective tissue disorders.
-Sleeping on your front requires you to turn your head to one side, well, at least if you want to continue breathing that is.
-Holding body parts in prolonged positions is just uncomfortable, regardless of the body part.
-We have an inbuilt system that tells us when it’s time to change our position and posture, it’s called discomfort, and it works pretty.
+Sleeping on your front requires you to turn your head to one side, at least if you want to continue breathing.
+Holding body parts in prolonged positions is uncomfortable, regardless of the body part.
+We have an inbuilt system that tells us when it’s time to change our position and posture; it’s called discomfort, and it works well.

 Staying in one position for too long activates high threshold nerves(nociceptors) that detect things that might be potentially bad for us: too much pressure, stretch, load, etc. These nerves allow us to avoid getting hurt or damaged by actual or potential threats.
-Staying in one position for too long changes the blood flow, nerve sensitivity, and tone of the tissue.
-Ultimately this forces our brain to either say “hey buddy, I think it’s time to move” or in some cases “wow, wow, this is dangerous, untolled danger, here have some pain so you remember not to do this ever again!”
-Brains, can’t live with them, can’t live without them.
+Staying in one position for too long changes the blood flow, nerve sensitivity, and tissue tone.
+Ultimately, this forces our brain to either say, “Hey buddy, I think it’s time to move”, or, in some cases “, Wow, wow, this is dangerous, untolled danger; here, have some pain, so you remember not to do this ever again!”
+Brains can’t live with them; can’t live without them.

-Likewise, sleeping on your front with your head turned to one side, isn’t only just going to cause sleep disturbances.
+Likewise, sleeping on your front with your head turned to one side isn’t just going to cause sleep disturbances.
 It’s likely going to cause some modulation of your nervous system.
-Holding a muscle in a lengthened and weaker position for several hours, may illicit certain protective measures being initiated by your brain, namely causing your neck to become more painful and far more sensitive.
+Holding a muscle in a lengthened and weaker position for several hours may illicit certain protective measures being initiated by your brain, namely, causing your neck to become more painful and far more sensitive.
 Oh, and probably headaches as well.

-However, some people with hypermobility do seem to like this position, so there have to be a few pros right?
+However, some people with hypermobility seem to like this position, so there must be a few pros, right?

-Well, sleeping on your front can sometimes help digestion-wise, which is good for those with gastric issues.
-But, possibly one of the only real reasons to sleep on your front, is that it can help relieve breathing difficulties caused by sleep apnea.
-Which if we remember from the paragraphs above, is pretty common in EDS and hypermobility.
+Well, sleeping on your front can sometimes help digestion, which is good for those with gastric issues.
+But possibly one of the only real reasons to sleep on your front is that it can help relieve breathing difficulties caused by sleep apnea, which, if we remember from the paragraphs above, is pretty common in EDS and hypermobility.

 Sleeping on your side